Nathan-Ribeiro-de-Souza/responsive-landing-page/README.md

-# Responsive Landing Page
+# Instagram Landing Page

 [View Project](https://nathan-ribeiro-de-souza.github.io/responsive-landing-page/)

 A responsive landing page built using HTML5 and CSS3, focused on layout structure, styling, and front-end fundamentals.

+---

 ## About the Project

-This project consists of a static landing page designed to practice semantic HTML, CSS layout techniques, and responsive design principles.
-The goal is to replicate a real-world UI structure with clean and maintainable code.
+This project is a static landing page developed to practice semantic HTML, CSS layout techniques, and responsive design principles.
+It aims to replicate a real-world interface with a clean structure and maintainable code.

+The responsiveness is partially implemented and may not be fully optimized across all screen sizes.

+---

-## Technologies
+## Technologies Used

 * HTML5
-* CSS3
+* CSS3 (Flexbox, Media Queries)

+---

 ## Features

-* Responsive layout using CSS
+* Responsive layout (partially implemented)
 * Semantic HTML structure
-* Reusable and organized styles
+* Organized and reusable CSS
-* Cross-device compatibility
+* Cross-device compatibility (in progress)

+---

 ## What I Learned

+* Structuring web pages with semantic HTML
+* Building layouts using Flexbox
+* Applying responsive design with media queries
-* Semantic HTML and document structure
+* Writing cleaner and more maintainable CSS

+---

+## Future Improvements

+* Improve full responsiveness across all screen sizes
-* CSS layout techniques (Flexbox)
+* Refactor layout using CSS Grid where appropriate
-* Responsive design using media queries
+* Add interactivity using JavaScript
+* Improve accessibility (ARIA roles, better contrast, keyboard navigation)
-* Code organization and separation of concerns
+* Optimize performance and asset loading

+---

 ## Status

-Completed
+In progress

+---

+## Author

+Nathan Ribeiro de Souza